Madelene/100-days-of-code/log.md

 - Working my way through freeCodeCamp courses.
 Still on HTML5/CSS, but it's good to reinforce what I already know.

 **Thoughts:** Today is more of a relaxing day for coding!

+### Day 4: January 2, 2018, Tuesday

+** Today's Progress** :
+- Worked on more freeCodeCamp exercises.
+- Nerded out over code with a few people.

+**Thoughts:** It is good to keep reinforcing the skills I already know.
+However, new things keep sinking in as well!